-From left to right: i) The number of proteins in the reference proteome of Staphylococcus aureus, ii) the total number of models, iii) the number of unique protein sequences for which at least one model is available and iv) a coverage bar plot is shown.
+From left to right: i) The number of proteins in the reference proteome of Staphylococcus aureus, ii) the number of unique protein sequences for which at least one model is available, iii) the total number of models and iv) a coverage bar plot is shown.

 The bar plot shows the coverage for every protein in the reference proteome of Staphylococcus aureus for which there is at least one model.
 Different colours (dark green to red boxes) represent the coverage of the targets.
 Targets with high coverage are represented in dark green (more than 80% of the target's length is covered by models), whereas low coverage is shown in red.
 The size of each box is proportional to the number of target sequences with a given coverage.

 For information on the latest proteome for Staphylococcus aureus, please visit UniProtKB.

 You can easily download the latest protein sequences for Staphylococcus aureus proteome here.
 Please note this download is for the current UniProtKB release, which may be different to release 2022_01 that was used for the most up to date SWISS-MODEL Repository.

 Detailed coverage numbers are obtained by hovering the mouse over one of the boxes.

 The plot shows the evolution over years (x-axis) of the fraction of Staphylococcus aureus reference proteome residues (y-axis) for which structural information is available.
 Different colors (light blue to dark blue) in the plot represent the quality of the sequence alignment between the reference proteome sequences (targets) and the sequences of the proteins in the structure database (templates).
 Alignments with low sequence identity are displayed in light blue, whereas alignments with high sequence identity are depicted in dark blue.
 The SWISS-MODEL Template Library is used as database of templates.
 Only target-template alignments found by HHblits and only residues with atom coordinates are considered.